Tourism and things to do (Wycombe District)

-Set in the glorious county of Buckinghamshire and the Chilterns Area of Outstanding Natural Beauty, its combination of picturesque villages, lively historic towns and rural scenes make Wycombe district a great place to visit all year round.
+Set in the glorious county of Buckinghamshire and the Chilterns Area of Outstanding Natural Beauty, Wycombe's combination of picturesque villages, lively historic towns and rural scenes make the district a great place to visit all year round.
+With loads of things to do, Wycombe certainly doesn't disappoint.

 For those looking to escape to the countryside, the beautiful walks and cosy pubs provide an idyllic rural retreat.
-Or if you prefer to indulge in the entertainment on offer, you will find ample facilities for a magnificent shopping spree, theatres and sporting venues as well as a full programme of local events.
+Or if you prefer to indulge in the entertainment on offer, you will find ample facilities for a magnificent shopping spree, theatres and sporting venues as well as a full programme of local events and things to do.

 - Visit Buckinghamshire (external link) for more information about visiting and staying in Wycombe district and Buckinghamshire.